Denmark national under-19 cricket team

 The Denmark Under-19 cricket team represents the country of Denmark in U-19 international cricket.
+They are controlled by Danish Cricket Federation, the official governing body of the sport of cricket in Denmark.

-Denmark played their first Under-19 fixture against the Netherlands Under-19 in Toronto in 1979.
-The team played 6 youth One Day International's during the ICC Under-19 Cricket World Cup.
+Denmark played their first Under-19 fixture against the Netherlands Under-19 in The Hague in 1975.
+The team played 6 youth One Day Internationals during the ICC Under-19 Cricket World Cup.
 These were the team's only youth One Day International appearances, as well as their only Under-19 World Cup appearance.